ConocoPhillips says wins arbitration ruling after Venezuela assets seized

-HOUSTON (Reuters) - ConocoPhillips (COP.N) said on Wednesday an arbitration panel of the World Bank ruled that Venezuela unlawfully expropriated the firm’s oil investments in the South American country in 2007, causing a charge of about $4.5 billion.
+HOUSTON, Sept 4 (Reuters) - ConocoPhillips said on Wednesday an arbitration panel of the World Bank ruled that Venezuela unlawfully expropriated the firm’s oil investments in the South American country in 2007, causing a charge of about $4.5 billion.

 The company’s Petrozuata and Hamaca heavy crude oil projects and its offshore Corocoro development were taken over during the left-wing administration of deceased former President Hugo Chavez.